anahvicky/ionic-credit-card-app/README.md

-# ionic-credit-card-app
+# About
+An ionic/angular application that contains:

+1) Credit card form component
-A simple ionic app with credit card form and previous used card listing
+2) Previous used card listing component